-During 2020, LIPA adopted GASB Statement No. 87, Leases.
+During 2020, LIPA adopted GASB Statement No. 87, Leases (GASB Statement No.87).
 GASB Statement No. 87 establishes a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
 LIPA was required to recognize a lease liability and an intangible right-to-use lease asset for certain of its leases that were previously reported as operating leases under the previous accounting standards.
-As a result of the adoption of GASB Statement No. 87, amounts for the years ended December 31, 2020 and 2019 reflect an increase of approximately \$1.0 billion and \$1.3 billion, respectively, for the recognition of the right-to-use asset included in Utility plant and property and equipment and an increase in Lease obligations on the Consolidated Statements of Net Position.
-In addition, amounts reported as cash outlays for operating costs for the year ended December 31, 2019 totaling approximately \$430 million were reclassified on the Consolidated Statements of Cash Flows to reflect lease payments as capital and financing related activities.
+As a result of the adoption of GASB Statement No. 87, amounts for the year ended December 31, 2020, reflected an increase of approximately \$1.0 billion for the recognition of the right-to-use asset, included in Utility plant, property and equipment, and an increase in Lease obligations on the Consolidated Statements of Net Position.